TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/getting-started-your-poc.md

 tags: ["PoC", "Tyk Demo", "Tyk Demo Docker", "Tyk Demo Kubernetes"]
 ---

 If you've successfully completed the [Quick Start]({{<ref "getting-started/quick-start">}}), congratulations!
-This page is the **next step** in your Tyk journet and designed for users who are ready to play with Tyk learn more about Tyk's capabilities, services, and integration options.
+This page is the **next step** in your Tyk journey and designed for users who are ready to play with Tyk, learn more about Tyk's capabilities, services, and integration options.

 We have two feature-rich and comprehensive demo repositories which provides an example installation of Tyk.